dervish666/win7migration/README.md

 Each of the .ps1 files includes a batch file to facilitate running easily.
 The script can be run from the batch or directly in powershell if script execution is enabled.

+Process:

+    Backup Process

+        Each market adjusts the defauls.txt file to suit their usage Format USB stick to NTFS with at least 64GB capacity Copy entire win7migration folder to usb stick Floorwalker then takes USB to the users machine runs BackupUserData.bat from the USB Floorwalker chooses USB drive letter, lets script finish Data is now on USB and optionally backed up to the NAS

+    Restore Process

+        Adjust defaults.txt
+        Using stick from backup, run the Restore script If first time running script, do a gpupdate Reboot
+        Check Onedrive is configured, if not wait
+        Run restore script
+        Enter users old name, allow script to finish Open Outlook, import any PSTs from the Downloads folder

 Backup User Data script.